Powerhouse (TV series): Premise

-Set in Washington, D.C., Powerhouse is focused on the adventures of a racially and ethnically diverse group of five teenagers and one adult from the inner city, based at a former boxing and sports gym headquarters turned into a youth community center.
-The center was founded by Brenda Gaines, a woman who inherited the property from her late father, a former boxing champion.
-The basic message of the series is that every person is a source of creativity and power, expressed in the lyrics of the show's theme song as "We all have a Powerhouse deep down inside".
+Set in Washington, D.C., Powerhouse is focused on the adventures of a racially and ethnically diverse group of three teenagers, two kids, and one adult from the inner city, based at a former boxing and sports gym hangout turned into a youth community center.
+The center was founded by Brenda Gaines, a woman who inherited the property from her late father, PowerHouse Gaines, a legendary boxer.
+The basic message of the series is that every person is a source of creativity and of true positive "I Can" power expressed in the lyrics of the show's theme song as "We all have a Powerhouse deep down inside".

 Each episode deals with significant personal issues affecting young people, such as alcoholism, peer pressure, and physical fitness, combined with fast-paced action-adventure stories in which the group often has to solve a mystery or prevent a crime.
 For example, in one episode they have to expose the head of a racketeering operation that threatens to put Brenda and Powerhouse out of business.
 In another episode, they try to locate the source of a potentially lethal food-poisoning outbreak.

-Episodes were presented in two acts, with a break in between; the breaks were filled by "uncommercials", short clips designed to convey ideas potentially of interest to the series' target audience (such as health, fitness and cultural diversity).
+Episodes were presented in two acts, with a break in between, while two additional breaks bookended each episode; the breaks were filled by "uncommercials", short clips designed to convey ideas potentially of interest to the series' target audience (such as health, fitness and cultural diversity).
 Another Powerhouse feature was a salute to a particular youth organization, such as the Boy Scouts of America, which preceded at least one of the uncommercials.